 Seth Kahn

 Open Access Textbooks is an open access textbook project created through West Virginia University with the goal of producing cost-effective and high quality products that engage authors, faculty, and students.
-This project is supported by the Digital Publishing Institute and West Virginia University Libraries and is available in HTML, PDF, and EPub formats.
+This project is supported by the Digital Publishing Institute and West Virginia University Libraries and is available as a PDF.

 For questions, comments, or technical support, please contact Jessica McMillen.